People we support are using our grants to make a real difference in their lives.

 We want to share some of their achievements, pass on what they have learned from their work, and tell you a bit about what we're up to as well.

-Fifty students and staff and two Gane Trustees recently sat in a Bath Spa University lecture hall to hear Ben Jones’ fascinating account of his Gane Travel scholarship funded visit to Bratislava in 2015.
+Ben Jones has just sent this notice about his upcoming exhibition at Test Space on Spike Island in Bristol, from 2nd – 18th June.
+He graduated from Bath Spa University last year after winning a Gane Scholarship to go to Bratislava in 2015.
 Ben bravely took his work to be criticised at a photographic seminar weekend, experiencing his first solo trip abroad, and a new and different culture.
-His work has been transformed as a result, giving him a clear direction for his third year studies.
+His work has been transformed as a result, giving him a clear direction for his third year studies, and we are delighted he is keeping in touch.

 Neil Elliss Brookes used his grant in September for a residency at this fascinating site in Devon, to develop work celebrating an important part of Britain’s industrial history – the textile mill. he plans to develop a further body of work to be shown as a summer exhibition.
 Neil says: “Your original funding has been extremely helpful in providing a vital stepping stone for me to get to this point.”